 Property and Equipment - Property and equipment is stated at cost.
 Contributed property and equipment are recorded at fair value at the date of donation.
 Contributions with donor-imposed stipulations regarding how long the contributed assets must be used are recorded as net assets with donor restrictions; otherwise, the contributions are recorded as net assets without donor restrictions.
 Depreciation on property and equipment is computed by the straight-line method over the estimated useful lives of the assets ranging from five to forty years.
-Depreciation expense amounted to \$220,067 for the year ended December 31, 2023.
+Depreciation expense amounted to \$258,202 and \$220,067 for the years ended December 31, 2024 and 2023, respectively.